awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-libraries.md

 ## Local Development Restrictions<a name="local-dev-restrictions"></a>

 Keep the following restrictions in mind when using the AWS Glue Scala library to develop locally\.
-+ Local development is available for AWS Glue version 0\.9 only\.
-For information about the versions of Python and Apache Spark that are available with AWS Glue 0\.9, see the [Glue version job property](add-job.md#glue-version-table)\.
 + Avoid creating an assembly jar \("fat jar" or "uber jar"\) with the AWS Glue library, as this will cause the following features to be disabled:
   + [Job bookmarks](https://docs.aws.amazon.com/glue/latest/dg/monitor-continuations.html)
   + Glue Parquet writer \([format="glueparquet"](aws-glue-programming-etl-format.md#aws-glue-programming-etl-format-glue-parquet)\)